 as Code 128 and GS1-128) for special services such as delivery confirmation.

 When used for the USPS, the IDAutomationC128L font provided in

 Postnet Barcode Font Advantage Package should be printed at 16 points,

-which will produce a height of .75" and an X dimension of .013" as required.
+which will produce a height of .75" and an X dimension of .013"

 Other products that support the printing of the Code 128 symbology